srinath94/playwright-ui-api-tests/README.md

-# Charge Point Installation App (CAse 1)
+# Charge Point Installation App

 App to support electricians in setting up a new charge point infrastructure.

-CASE 4 The app allows the electricians to inform us about all the installed charge points, using their serial numbers.
+The app allows the electricians to inform us about all the installed charge points, using their serial numbers.

 The following functionalities are available:
 - Visualize list of installed charge points